DeustoTech/WHY-suite/_datasets/README.md

 ### Some considerations

-Raw csv files may contain gaps or be shorter than 800 days.
+Raw *.csv files may contain gaps or be shorter than 800 days.
 They need to be converted to a format compatible with the feature extraction file.
-In the context of this package, this format is the _extended file_ (or _ext_ file), with the extension "RData".
-Ext files are lists containing (1) a data frame with the time series and (2) metadata.
-The time series within the data frame of the "ext" file can be plotted using the function ``whyT2.1::plot_dataframe(edf$df)``.
+In the context of this package, this format is the _extended_ *.RData file_ (or _ext_ file). _ext_ files are big lists containing (1) a data frame with the time series and (2) metadata.
+The time series within the data frame of the _ext_ file can be plotted using the function ``whyT2.1::plot_dataframe(edf$df)``.

 ### Files